anebz/cloud/Accreditations/aws_solutions_associate.md

 * Simple (single field): also the partition key
 * Composite: build-up via the partition and range key.
 Range key can be used with expressions

 Internally, DynamoDB has different partitions where the items are stored.
 The partition key runs through a hash function whose result determines the partition.
 A good partition should be equally distributed.
 This is important because the read/write capacity units are distributed among partitions.
 If items aren't well distributed, your requests are more likely of being throttled because you'll have hot partitions /partitions receiving high load).

 * Query: looks for items at a specific partition.
 You're billed only for the retrieved items.
 Query works on indexes (partition & range key, if any).
 Cheaper and faster than a scan.
 * Scan: runs through the table looking for items that match your expression.
 You're billed by the items that are scanned

-To keep shared data updated in real time where users from around the world submit data, use AppSync with DynamoDB
+To keep shared data updated in real time where users from around the world submit data, use AppSync with DynamoDB.

+DynamoDB autoscaling can be used directly to dynamically adjust provisioned throughput capacity in response to traffic patterns.

 ---